defano/wyldcard/README.md

 `go`             | Transitions to a new card; `go to card 1` or `go next` or `go to the last card` `hide`           | Makes a part, image layer, or window title bar invisible.
 Syntax is `hide <part-factor>`, `hide {card / background} picture`, `hide picture of {<card-factor> / <bkgnd-factor>}`, or `hide titleBar`.
 For example `hide button id 0`, `hide picture of the last bg`, or `hide card picture`.
 `import paint`   | Pastes the graphics from a given file onto the current card's canvas (making the imported graphic the active selection).
 For example, `import paint from file "Card Image.png"`.
-`lock screen`    | "Locks" the screen until HyperTalk Java is idle or the screen is unlocked explicitly via the `unlock screen` command.
+`lock screen`    | "Locks" the screen until WyldCard is idle or the screen is unlocked explicitly via the `unlock screen` command.
 `multiply`       | Multiplies a container by a value; `multiply x by 3` `open file`      | Opens a file for reading or writing.
 Specify either a file name or a path to a file.
 When only a file name is provided, the file is assumed to be in the "current" directory as returned by the JVM (`user.dir` system property).
 For example, `open file myfile.txt` or `open file "/Users/john/Desktop/textfile.txt"`.
 `play`           | Plays a sound (`boing`, `harpsichord` or `flute`) optionally as a series of notes (`c d# eh.`) and with an optional tempo (`play harpsichord tempo 200 "b a g a b b b"`).
 See the Sound and Music section for details.